mjm7919/ratio_analysis/README.md

 # ratio_analysis
+5/18/2018
-looking at flux and diameter space
+looking at flux and diameter space. smooths raw flux to make more accurate diameter calculation